 I know so many of us feel as though our bodies are so complex that no one understands us.
 I feel that way so often and it is scary.
 Really scary.
+I get it.

-My experience with severe pain in my back
+My experience with severe back pain

 In 2008, I had such severe back pain I couldn’t walk.
 I tried to go to school but needed my dad and male friends to literally carry me into class.
 It came on suddenly and was just so random to me.

 I went to a ton of doctors, went through a lot of tests, physical therapy, acupuncture, etc. Nothing showed up and nothing helped.
 At my last appointment with an orthopedist, the doctor told me he had been thinking about my case for a while in between the tests and visits to other specialists.
 He even brought in colleagues to try and help him figure things out.

 The conclusion was that there was nothing structurally wrong with my back.
 He believed the intense pain I was experiencing was from all of my abdominal surgeries.
 He thought my stomach muscles were so weak that it forced my back to pick up the slack, so to speak.